GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-08_Rmd_html.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot (see below).

 ``````

+## More fancy layouts?

+If you want more styling options for your markdown documents,
+check out [this page](https://geomoer.github.io/moer-base-r/unit99/sl03_css.html){:target="_blank"}.